Buying Your First Car: A Guide for Students

 College Student's Guide To Buying a Car

 The college experience is all about learning how to be independent, and for many students, it’s the first time.
 This newfound independence can include making different kinds of large-scale purchases you’ve never made before—including purchasing a car.
 Having a car is an essential part of independence.
-According to Scientific American, owning a car can symbolize choice, freedom, and control over your life.
+According to Scientific American, can symbolize choice, freedom, and control over your life.
 This can be particularly true for those living in areas without reliable public transportation, which as of 2021 was about 45% of America.

 Prepare To Buy a Car